 Timothy Zahn’s superlative novelization of the original plots for movies 7-9 was incredible (That’s the Heir to the Empire trilogy for you non-initiated.
 Go and read them quickly before Disney or Lucas ruins them as well).
 But the universe is a big and bad place.
 Luke and Anakin had all the conflict in the world hammering out a new right and wrong for the Jedi order.
+Instead, Luke flounders about trying to figure out what it means to be a Jedi Master.
 All that scrambling around trying to reinvent the wheel?
 There was a Jedi Master right there?!

 But something I have learned from criminals over the past years volunteering with prison ministry and the ex-gay movement is that change is hard.
 Change is messy.
 There are slips, falls, and more often than not when we start to deal with the demons that drove us into darkness in the first place it drives us all the harder for a while, because you thought it hurt to RUN from your wounds, imagine how bad it hurts to face, walk through, and try to conquer them?!